 b) Cuplock Stair Stringers

 Typically, a 12 standard configuration is used to assemble the stairway giving overall plan dimensions of 2.54m x 4.98m.
 This bay can either be incorporated within the main run of the scaffold or adjacent to the run.
-Where the stair access bay shares common standards with the main run, the loading on the shared standards need to be checked
+Where the stair access bay shares common standards with the main run, the loading on the shared standards needs to be checked

 during the scaffold design phase as height conditions and wind, loading can vary from site to site and may limit the height of the stair access bay.